cytoscape/cytoscape.js-tutorials/getting-started/getting-started.md

 });
 ```

-Cytoscape.js has a wealth of functions available; far more than can be covered intutorials.
+Cytoscape.js has a wealth of functions available; far more than can be covered in tutorials.

 ## Conclusion